-As mentioned earlier in the report, the reduction in canola sales at CANTERRA SEEDS was due to a change in the return policy with its customers.
-This is a one-year hit, and recorded sales will not have this negative effect for 2018 and future years.
+As mentioned earlier in the report, CANTERRA SEEDS recorded lower canola sales to farmers in 2017/18 than it did in 2016/17.
+The reduction came from a number of reasons both internal and external to CANTERRA SEEDS.
+The Company expects a significant improvement in canola sales for the 2018/19 fiscal year based on the extreme focus on the critical success factors in the industry as follows:

-With the canola business, CANTERRA SEEDS is in an extremely competitive environment.
-In order to succeed and flourish in this market, the Company needs to focus on its critical success factors.
-Firstly, it is critical that the Company distributes products that are of impeccable quality.
+- The Company will continue to introduce "leading-edge" canola hybrids into the market.
+The Company has partnerships with several of the top canola breeders in Western Canada, which ensures that only hybrids that meet or exceed the market standard are introduced. - Secondly, for canola, it is critical that the Company distributes products that are of impeccable quality.
 To this end, CANTERRA SEEDS has implemented a quality control policy that is of the highest standard in the industry.
-It ensures that the quality of the bagged canola not only meets the standards set by the Canada Seeds Act, but consistently exceeds the competition in the market.

-Secondly, the Company must continue to introduce "leading edge" canola hybrids into the market.
-The Company has partnerships with several of the top canola breeders in Western Canada, which ensures that only hybrids that meet or exceed the market standard are introduced.
-For the 2018 crop year, CANTERRA SEEDS has announced that CS2300, a big-yielding, Genuity Roundup Ready hybrid that features excellent standability, will be introduced to the market.
-Also, CS2400, an early maturing Genuity Roundup Ready hybrid, will be introduced to the market, giving CANTERRA SEEDS improved access to markets shorter season markets.
-Finally, the Company is introducing CS2500 CL, a high-yielding Clearfield variety, to join CS2200 CL in this market.

-Thirdly, with canola, there is always the risk of inventory obsolescence.
-This could be due to a loss of germination, or it could be due to the fact that the variety is no longer competitive in the western Canadian agriculture market.
-The Company proactively manages each of its varieties through their life cycle, in order to keep these risks to a minimum.

-Finally, it is critical that the Company is able to ensure its canola products are accessible to as many growers as possible.
+It ensures that the quality of the bagged canola not only meets the standards set by the Canada Seeds Act, but consistently exceeds the competition in the market. - Thirdly, with canola, there is always the risk of inventory obsolescence.
+This could be due to a loss of germination, or it could be that the variety is no longer competitive in the western Canadian agriculture market.
+The Company proactively manages each of its varieties through their life cycle that keep these risks to a minimum. - Finally, it is critical that the Company ensures its canola products are accessible to as many growers as possible.
 CANTERRA SEEDS has worked diligently to continually improve the corporate brand and canola distribution footprint, ensuring their canola can be accessed quickly and easily at a local retailer.
-To that end, CANTERRA SEEDS recently announced that it has entered into a direct purchasing agreement with Winfield United, which will enable the Company to sell its canola product to more customers beginning in the 2018 crop year.
+To that end, CANTERRA SEEDS distributes its product through Univar, Winfield United and UFA along with its list of grower/retail shareholders.
+CANTERRA SEEDS canola can be purchased anywhere in Western Canada.

-With the corn and soybeans business, CANTERRA SEEDS partners with Pride Seeds.
-Pride Seeds is part of the AgReliant brand of companies, which is one of the top breeders and retailers of corn and soybean products in North America.
-With an extensive breeding effort and with high-quality controls, they promise to bring some of the top products to the western Canadian market.
-CANTERRA SEEDS brings its extensive seed distribution network into this relationship, which ensures that these products are available to growers throughout Western Canada.
+With the corn and soybeans business, CANTERRA SEEDS partners with PRIDE Seeds.
+PRIDE Seeds is part of the AgReliant brand of companies, which is one of the top breeders and retailers of corn and soybean products in North America.